AlexandraEL9/KIS-MS4/README.md

 1. [GitHub:](https://github.com/)
     - GitHub was used to store the projects code after being pushed from Git.

+## Testing
+Please refer to the [TESTING.md](./TESTING.md) file for full testing and results for:
+* Automated Testing and Validation.
+* Manual Testing including 'User Stories' Testing and 'Full Feature' testing.
+* Fixed Bugs from throughout the development and testing phases.
+* Known Bugs.

+## Deployment
+Please refer to th3[DEPLOYMENT.md](./DEPLOYMENT.md) file for a full description and process for:
+* Creating a production database, ready for deployment.
+* Deploying the project to Heroku.
+* Setting up and using *AmazonS3* for hosting the static and media files.

 ## Credits
 ### Code
 * Credit to [Code Institute's](https://codeinstitute.net/) Boutique Ado walkthrough, from which this project got its start.
 * Credit to [Very Academy YouTube Channel](https://www.youtube.com/c/veryacademy) for the very detailed insights on database models.
 * Credit to [Joy Zadan's 'Shop K-Beauty'](https://github.com/JoyZadan/shop-kbeauty/tree/main).
 Her e-commerce gave me some help with the 'Favourites' app and the structure of my README.md.
 * Credit to [Rachael Furlong's 'Nutritionist'](https://github.com/RachelFurlong-dev/nutritionist-m4/tree/main).
-Her e-commerce gave me some help with the 'Options' element- thinking creatively about how to have options without creating issues with price!.
+Her e-commerce gave me some help with the 'Newsletter' subscribe app and how to tackle the 'Options' element- thinking creatively about how to have options without creating issues with price!.
 * Credit to [The Django Project- Documentation](https://docs.djangoproject.com/en/5.1/).
 This was used numerous times throughout the project to fix errors or enhance functionality.
+* Credit to [Page Speed Checklist *.com*](https://pagespeedchecklist.com/).
+This was used numerous times throughout the project to fix errors or enhance functionality particularly around 'Performance' and 'Best Practices' in relation to Lighthouse testing.
 * Credit to [Coders Camp](https://www.thecoderscamp.com/) who had a number of articles about migrating and databases which helped me with some errors along the way.
 * Credit to the gang at tutor Support- Thomas, Roman and Osin who have the patience of saints and have helped with a number of niggles including dependency related issues and lost environment variables.

 ### Content

 -   Product names were made up by the developer.
-I used chatgpt to author 'Product Descriptions' for all products.
+I used chatgpt to author 'Product Descriptions' for all products and a generic 'Stripe Cookies' Policy.

 -   [Lucid Chart](https://www.lucidchart.com/pages/) Was used to create the Entity Relationship Daigram and the Screen Shots in my User Stories and Features testing.